 Phil has received the Lifetime Achievement Award from the Archdiocese of Indianapolis, Humanitarian of the Year from the Red Cross, Spirit of Hope Award from St. Elizabeth’s Catholic Charities and NAACP Clark County President’s award and other awards for civic services.
 He is an honorary member of the American Institute of CPAs.

-Board Member, Appointed by the City of Charlestown
+Board Member, appointed by the City of Jeffersonville

 Since 1965, Norman E. (Ned) Pfau, Jr. has been President and CEO of Geo.
 Pfau’s Sons Co.
 Geo.
 Pfau is an international manufacturer of specialty fats and oils.
 Mr. Pfau is a native Hoosier and a graduate of the Indiana University Kelley School of Business, earning a B.S. in Finance.
 Mr. Pfau’s current directorships include Indiana Manufacturers Association (past Chairman); Jeffersonville Urban Enterprise Association; Indiana University Foundation; Indiana University Varsity Club (past President); Paul Ogle Foundation.
 Bank One Kentucky (27 years); Your Community Bank (8 years); 20 years Indiana Port Commission; Indiana State Chamber of Commerce; Ivy Tech Community College (former Trustee); Clark County Metro United Way (past Chairman and President); Federal Reserve Bank of St. Louis-Louisville Branch (past Chairman); Bridgepointe Goodwill & Easter Seals, Inc. (past President); Mr. Pfau was inducted into Kentuckiana Business Hall of Fame 2012; Honorary I-Man Indiana University in 2019; and Past recipient Red Cross Humanitarian Award and Ivy Tech Legacy Award.